IsaacBraydon/PingMon/README.md

 ### Basic Usage
 1. Clone repository or download script
+2. Change the IP that you wanted to monitor

+   2.1 Right-click and choose 'Edit' / Drag the script to Notepad
+   2.2 Edit `$ip` line to set the IP that you wanted to monitor
+   2.3 Save the script & close the Window

+3. Run the script:

+   **Option 1: Right-Click**
+     1. Right-Click on the script
-2. Run with PowerShell:
+     2. Click on 'Run with PowerShell' option
+     3. Confirm the pop-up window of the Security Warning

+   **Option 2: PowerShell Command**
    powershell
    .\PingMon.ps1

-3. Monitoring interface will appear automatically
+4. Monitoring interface will appear automatically

 ### Configuration
 Edit variables at script start: